SciPost/SciPost/docs/foundation/index.rst

 The SciPost Foundation
 ######################

-The SciPost Foundation, Inc. is a nonprofit organization dedicated to developing, implementing and maintaining innovative forms of electronic scientific communication and publishing.
+The SciPost Foundation is a nonprofit organization dedicated to developing, implementing and maintaining innovative forms of electronic scientific communication and publishing.